The Life Cycle of Bones

 Irregular Bones: A thin layer of compact bone surrounds an interior of spongy bone.
 The vertebrae of the spinal column are irregular bones

 Bone breaks can occur at every age.
 We usually associate broken bones with a fall or a sudden accident, but injuries to bone tissue can be caused by strain and repetitive stress as well.
 Weight-bearing activities like running or weight lifting are beneficial for strengthening the skeletal system, but overexertion could damage bone tissue as well as muscles, ligaments, and tendons.

 The instant a bone breaks the healing process starts.
 Blood vessels in the periosteum are severed causing blood at the outer layer of compact bone to seep into the fracture site.
 As the blood congeals into a hematoma, a soft callous starts to form.
 During the next three weeks, the callous becomes a cartilage “bridge” that slowly hardens into a bone callous, a process that lasts for weeks or months depending on the type of break and the age and health of the patient.

 In the case of a serious accident, physicians can surgically reposition bones using pins and rods.
-Traction might be necessary during the healing process; putting weight on different parts of the affected bone prevents the muscles from pulling the bones out of alignment.
+Traction might be necessary during the healing process; putting weight on different parts of the affected bone to prevent the muscles from pulling the bones out of alignment.
 And the last phase of recovery from a bone break is physical therapy, to carefully put pressure on the new bone tissue and strengthen the surrounding muscles that have been relaxing during the healing process.